escuccim/mammography-models/ReadMe.md

 <div style="text-align:center;"><i>Table 3: Performance on MIAS Dataset</i></div><br>

 ### Effect of Cross Entropy Weight
 As mentioned above, a weighted cross entropy was used to improve recall and counter the unbalanced nature of our dataset.
 Increasing the weight improved recall at the expense of precision.
 Without the weighted cross entropy our models tended to end up with a precision of 1 and a recall of 0, predicting everything in the validation set as negative.

+The weighted cross entropy also helped with the issue of overfitting the training data.
+With our unbalanced dataset it was easier to minimize the unweighted cross entropy by predicting everything as normal than to learn to identify the abnormal examples.
+By weighting abnormal examples higher the model was forced to learn to recognize them.

 ### Effect of Input Data Scaling
 We had attempted to scale and center the input data when creating the datasets but the size of the dataset made this impossible.
 As a result our first models, including 1.0.0.29 took raw pixel data, between 0 and 255 as input.
 Models 1.0.0.4x were the same architecture as 1.0.0.29 but with the data centered online by subtracting the pre-calculated mean.
 This improved the training results but the validation results became much more volatile and seemingly unrelated to the training results.